The Roots of Trump’s False Claim That Obama Neglected Families of Fallen Troops

 Yes.

 This is one of Trump’s more outrageous accusations, and he actually walked it back a bit later in the press conference.
-After a reporter called him on his false claim that previous presidents didn’t reach out to fallen service members’ families, Trump suggested that he meant he’s going above and beyond by reaching out with a letter and a phone call:
+After a reporter called him out on his false claim that previous presidents didn’t reach out to fallen service members’ families, Trump suggested that he meant he’s going above and beyond by reaching out with a letter and a phone call:

 Q: Earlier, you said that President Obama never called the families of fallen soldiers.
 How can you make that claim?